Shields

 “Why is there still a trace of it in the library?”

-“But that knowledge will remain sealed forever, unless the Bizra ask for it.”
+“I kept copies of everything they destroyed, but that knowledge will remain sealed forever, unless the Bizra ask for it.”

 “Where is the Heart Fountain, Mayla?”